monkvision/monkjs/website/docs/js/api/components/Capture.md

 `PropTypes.func`

 Will call a function when the uploading is finished for every picture.

+## onNavigateToNextSight
+`PropTypes.func`

+Will call a function before navigating to next sight.

 ```js
 const handleFinishUploadPicture = (state, api) => console.log('Finished uploading a picture');